 - A. Initiation.
-The process for designating historic landmarks or districts may be initiated by the Landmarks Commission, Planning Commission, the Board of Commissioners, recognized neighborhood groups, interested persons, or property owners, or their authorized agents, who submit a complete application for designation. - B. Procedure.
-Requests for designation of historic landmarks and districts are reviewed initially by the Landmarks Commission.
-The Landmarks Commission makes recommendations for designations to the Board of Commissioners.
-The Board of Commissioners shall conduct a de novo hearing in accordance with the requirements of Chapter 2 of the Wasco LUDO taking into consideration the recommendations of the Landmarks Commission, and the public testimony. - C. Application.
-An application for designation shall be prepared and filed with the Planning and Economic Development Department, using forms prescribed by the Planning Director.
-The Planning and Economic Development Department shall fix a date and time for a public hearing before the Board of Commissioners. - D. Review Criteria.
-The Landmarks Commission shall review all applications for historic landmark or district designations and shall make its recommendation on the basis of the following criteria (at least one section or sub section of the following criteria must apply to the proposed historic landmark or district). - 1.
+The process for designating historic landmarks or districts may be initiated by the Planning Director, Planning Commission, the Board of Commissioners, interested persons, or property owners, or their authorized agents, who submit a complete application for designation. - B. Procedure.
+Requests for designation of historic landmarks and districts are reviewed initially by the Planning Director.
+The Planning Director makes recommendations for designation to the Planning Commission.
+The Planning Commission shall conduct a de novo hearing in accordance with the requirements of Chapter 2 of the Wasco LUDO (Type III) taking into consideration the recommendations of the Planning Director, and the public testimony.
+A public notice must be sent, including a notice to the owners of the right to object at any time during the hearings process. - C. Application.
+An application for designation shall be prepared and filed with the Planning Department, using forms prescribed by the Planning Director.
+The Planning Department shall fix a date and time for a public hearing before the Planning Commission.

+- D. Review Criteria.
+The Planning Director shall review all applications for historic landmark or district designations and shall make its recommendation on the basis of the following criteria (at least one section or sub section of the following criteria must apply to the proposed historic landmark or district). - 1.
 The proposed landmark or district has historic significance or contributes to the historical resources of the community.
-The resource is: - a.
-Associated with past trends, events, or values that have made a significant contribution to the economic, cultural, social and/or political history of the city, county, state, region, or nation; - b.
+The resource is: - Associated with past trends, events, or values that have made a significant contribution to the economic, cultural, social and/or political history of the city, county, state, region, or nation; - b.
 Associated with the life or activities of a person, group, or organization, or institution that has made a significant contribution to the city, county, region, state, or nation; - 2.
 The proposed landmark or district has architectural significance because it: - a.
-Embodies distinguishing architectural characteristics of a period, style, method of construction, craftsmanship, or materials; - b.
-Represents the work of a designer, architect, or master builder who influenced the development and appearance of history of the county, region, state, or the nation;
+Embodies distinguishing architectural characteristics of a period, style, method of construction, craftsmanship, or materials; - Represents the work of a designer, architect, or master builder who influenced the development and appearance of history of the county, region, state, or the nation; - c.

-- c.
 It is the only remaining, or one of few remaining, resources of a particular style, building type, design, material, or method of construction; - d.
 Is a prominent visual landmark with strong associations to the community; - e.
 Has high quality of composition, detailing, and/or crafting. - 3.
 The site contains archaeological artifacts related to prehistory or to the early history of the community. - 4.
 The proposed landmark or district is listed on the National Register of Historic Places. - 5.
 In conjunction with other criteria listed above, the proposed landmark; - a.
-Is fifty years old or older unless the resource is of exemplary architectural or historical significance; - b.
+Is fifty years old or older unless the resource is of exemplary architectural or historical significance;

+- b.
 Contributes to the continuity or historic character of the street, neighborhood, and/or community; - c.
-Has sufficient original workmanship and materials remaining to show the construction technique and stylistic character of a given period; - E. Recommendation by the Landmarks Commission.
-After the historic resource has been evaluated according to the review criteria set forth in Section 3.773 D, the Landmarks Commission shall then consider the probable economic, social, environmental, and energy (ESEE) consequences that designation of the resource would have on all the identifiable conflicting uses permitted under the Zoning Ordinance.
+Has sufficient original workmanship and materials remaining to show the construction technique and stylistic character of a given period; - E. Recommendation by the Planning Director.
+After the historic resource has been evaluated according to the review criteria set forth in Section 3.744 D, the Planning Director shall then consider the probable economic, social, environmental, and energy (ESEE) consequences that designation of the resource would have on all the identifiable conflicting uses permitted under the Zoning Ordinance.
 The identification of conflicting uses and consideration of ESEE consequences shall be carried out in conformance with provisions of Statewide Land Use Planning Goal 5 (as described in OAR 660-16 et. seq.).